nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC06 List all interviewees for a job role**
+**Use case: UC06 List all applicants for a job role**

 **MSS**

 1. Hiring manager <u> views the list of all job roles (UC05) </u>
-2. Hiring manager requests to view all interviewees for a specific job role.
+2. Hiring manager requests to view all applicants for a specific job role.
-3. InterviewHub displays all the interviewees for the specific job role.
+3. InterviewHub displays all the applicants for the specific job role.

     Use case ends.